Aurora Engine Upgrade with Cloudformation

 05 June, 2023

-Recently I was tasked with updating an Aurora MySQL database engine from version 5.7 to 8.0 via Cloudformation.
-According to various internet sources, this usually includes disowning the resources from the Cloudformation stack and updating manually.
-Mangling the Cloudformation state is both inconvenient and stressful, so here is a guide on how to handle the upgrades in place without data loss.
+Recently, I was tasked with updating an Aurora MySQL database engine from version 5.7 to 8.0 via Cloudformation.
+According to various internet sources, this usually necessitates the use of DbSnapshotIdentifier, or alternatively disowning the resources from the Cloudformation stack momentarily, while updates are executed manually.

 Example infrastructure